 Sometimes you have to turn the tables, shift your perspective and look at things from a different angle in order to find the right answer.
 This is certainly the case when it’s time to search for the right type of memory care for yourself – or a loved one.

-Life takes on a rather drastic shift indeed when it’s time to plan for memory care, and the key is to remember that while this move may feel like a sacrifice of autonomy, freedom and “life as you know it,” choosing the right memory care community means reclaiming all of those things in a slightly different way.
+Life changes drastically when it’s time to plan for memory care.
+Remember: while this may feel like a sacrifice of autonomy and “normal” life, the right memory care community reclaims these things in a new way.